 Christine Arsenault, Managing Director, Department of Management - Christine is focused on maximizing the U of T Scarborough Management experience for students, staff and faculty.
 A key part of Christine’s portfolio is expanding work-integrated learning opportunities to all students and to foster student research, innovation and entrepreneurship through the newly created experiential learning space The Bridge.

-Varsha Patel, Assistant Dean, Student Success - Varsha oversees the Academic Advising & Career Centre (AA&CC), the central advising department for students at U of T Scarborough.
+Varsha Patel, Assistant Dean, Student Success and Career Support - Varsha oversees the Academic Advising & Career Centre (AA&CC), the central advising department for students at U of T Scarborough.
 Under Varsha’s leadership, AA&CC works by integrating academic advising, learning skills support, career counselling and employment coaching through services, events, online resources, and programming.
 Experiential learning is a core feature of this work.
 Her office also coordinates the University of Toronto’s Work Study program at UTSC.